 Related chapters

-- Time Series Databases (TSDB): types, trade-offs, and selection - TSDB landscape context: where VictoriaMetrics fits across retention, latency, and operating-cost profiles.
+- Time Series Databases (TSDB): types, trade-offs, and selection - TSDB landscape context: where VictoriaMetrics fits across purpose-built, SQL-based, and columnar approaches.

 - Database Selection Framework - Practical selection framework to justify VictoriaMetrics for retention and cost-sensitive metrics workloads.